 - Tumblr – Post anything quickly and easily.

-- Google Analytics – I recommend using Google Analytics even if you have a paid analytics service (courtesy Cim Buser).
+- Google Analytics – I recommend using Google Analytics even if you have a paid analytics service (Courtesy of Cim Buser).

 - Hubspot – I’m a customer.
-I use Hubspot to track the performance of my keywords and competitors’ keywords (courtesy Gretel Going).
+I use Hubspot to track the performance of my keywords and competitors’ keywords (Courtesy of Gretel Going).

 - Website Grader – Hubspot product that will grade your website on a number of analytics and social media indicators.
 Great free tool!

 - Alexa – Some high-level information on website traffic for any site.